Word Gems

 E. In other words, he'd be saying, "You don't have the right to come to me!"

-K. His position would be, "You didn't show me the smallest affection when I was healthy, you weren't willing to put up with the tiniest inconvenience when I was too stupid to treat you in a good way."
+K. His position would be, "You didn't show me the smallest affection when I was healthy and around you all the time.
+You weren't willing to put yourself out in the smallest way when I was too stupid to treat you in a good way."

 E. "But now, suddenly, you love me?"